sundarnagarajan/rdp-xl200c-linux/README.md

 - Wifi does not work (18.04)
 - Audio out (18.04) is too loud with a buzzing noise

+### Current approach
+Initial ideas and approach tracked in [Issue 6](https://github.com/sundarnagarajan/rdp-xl200c-linux/issues/6).
+Findings and evaluation of approach will be added as comments to that issue.

 ## Terminology and short hand
 Throughout this repository and in issues and issue responses, I will often use several terms.
 I define these common terms more clearly in [docs/terminology.md](/docs/terminology.md)